IBU’s Ideal of Developing Human Resources

 The educational objectives of the university preserve the Buddhist spirit that Prince Shotoku instilled when founding Shitennoji Temple’s Kyoden-in, the institution that marked the origins of IBU.

 Prince Shotoku assumed the post of regent to Empress Suiko when he was only 20 years old.
-He established the Seventeen-Article Constitution, which reflected the Buddhist spirit, as well as meritocratic policy called the Twelve-Level Cap and Rank System.
+He established the Seventeen-Article Constitution, which reflected the Buddhist spirit, as well as a meritocratic policy called the Twelve-Level Cap and Rank System.
 He also exhibited his global perspective by sending official delegations to China’s Sui Dynasty to pursue diplomatic relations on an equal footing.

 Advocating wa (harmony) as a common principle, he re-shaped politics, the economy, diplomacy, culture, and philosophy in Japan.